-Starting university is a major new chapter in your life.
+Starting UK university life is a major new chapter in your life.
 Gone are the days of every second being planned out for you by school timetables and, if you choose to move away, gone are the days of coming home to some of mum’s cooking and a clean bed.

 Cooking and food shopping

-Most universities provide student accommodation for the first year, and few include catering which will save you this effort!
+Most universities provide student accommodation for the first year, and a few include catering, which will save you this effort!
 However, if you do get to cook for yourself, you have that freedom to cook what you want, when you want.
 Try to get some nutrients in there, and get creative – there are lots of student cookbooks out there to inspire you!